Architectural terracotta: 1930s–1980s

-1930s–present

-Economic interest in terracotta plummeted in the 1930s but the industry did not die out.
-Terracotta could not compete with newer mass-produced materials such as plate glass, new metal alloys, and cement block construction.
-Changing fashions towards more minimalist, modern styles such as the Bauhaus School and International Style did not help the waning industry.

-Post-World War II the industry had to face the decline of buildings built during the heyday of the material, 1910–1940.
-Structural problems resulting from incomplete waterproofing, improper installation, poor maintenance, and interior corroding mild steel made the material unpopular in newer constructions.

-To combat this accusation against quality, several other industry publications were produced between 1945 and the 1960s.
-They did not succeed in reviving the artistic architectural terracotta but they were able to turn their attention to public buildings.
-Advances in machine extruded terracotta made it competitive with other hollow clay tile alternatives at the time.
-In tiles form, terracotta had a renewal as a hallmark of mid-century public buildings.

-It lost steam in the 1960s with the introduction of more synthetic materials on the mass market.
-The industry was sustained by the need for replacement blocks for old buildings, hollow clay tile, and now rainscreen.
+1980s–present

+Terracotta experienced a growth in popularity beginning in the 1980s when a resurgence in interest in historic preservation led to demand for architectural terracotta for restoration purposes.
+Historic manufacturers of terracotta such as Gladding, McBean, Ludowici-Celadon, and newer companies such as Boston Valley Terra Cotta all manufactured pieces used in the restoration of landmarks.

+Architects became interested in newer uses for terracotta and companies developed products such as rainscreen and wall cladding to allow for dynamic installations that retained terracotta's unique and distinct qualities while working with modern architectural styles.

 Manufacturing process

 Terracotta can be made by pouring or pressing the mix into a plaster or sandstone mold, clay can be hand carved, or mix can be extruded into a mold using specialized machines.
 Clay shrinks as it dries from water loss therefore all molds are made slightly larger than the required dimensions.
 After the desired green-ware, or air dried, shape is created it is fired in a kiln for several days where it shrinks even further.
 The hot clay is slowly cooled then hand finished.
 The ceramics are shipped to the project site where they are installed by local contractors.
 The hollow pieces are partially backfilled with mortar then placed into the wall, suspended from metal anchors, or hung on metal shelf angles.